SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ![BL](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/bl.png)

-One last word before looking in details.
+One last word before diving into details.
 It's definitely possible  to expand the framework to a more general probalistic expressions (I.E. [Kolm, Ritter & Simonian (2021)](https://www.pm-research.com/content/iijpormgmt/47/5/91) proposed such an expression with much less assumptions that can even incorporate views on hidden factors) while this kind of expansion generally comes with cost of tractbillity and computational burden.
-Let's stick to the Gaussian world with the traditional BL models.
-For this blog, let's focus on the traditional Black Litterman.
+Let's stick to the Gaussian world with the traditional BL models in this blog.

 #### The Prior <a name="subparagraph1"></a>

 Immediately you might ask.
+You mentioned we are starting from a neutral point for starter.
 What should this neutral point be?
 Can we trust any kind of return information to be our neutral start point if there is so much volatiltiy and unstationariness in the security return?
 Black & litterman's answer was yes and their choice rest upon the CAPM model.

 Under CAPM, market portfolio is the tagent portfolio containing all the information reqruied to price expected return of every security ($$E(r) - r_f=  r_f + \beta(E(r_M) - r_f)$$).
-With reversed optimization below we can easily turn the pricing information embedded market weight ($$x_M$$) to its impled return ($$\pi$$).
+With reversed optimization below we can easily turn the pricing information embedded in market weight ($$x_M$$) to its impled return ($$\pi$$).

 $$
 \begin{aligned}